Intelligent-Instruments-Lab/iil.is/src/routes/news/trash-workshop.md

 Furthermore, the festival provides vegan food for lunch and dinner each day of the workshop so you won't go hungry!

+To bring discarded materials to life, participants will use a kit loaned by the Intelligent Instruments Lab for the duration of the workshop.
+Central to this kit is the Bela high performance interactive audio and sensor platform (http://bela.io/).
+The kit also includes various sensors and actuators allowing participants' creations to perceive motion, vibration and light, and in turn vibrate and resonate objects and materials of choice.

 <CaptionedImage
   src="news/trash-stuff2.jpg"
   alt="Various things on a yellow table, including boxes with electronics and string cases, a Moog theramin, drum sticks, an empty drinking bottle and electronic cables.
 In the background, a man holding an interesting wooeden instrument."